After reviewing the post below on leadership development, please share it with others on Twitter and Facebook. We appreciate your feedback. Thanks!

 Mark C. Crowley, author of Lead From The Heart: Transformational Leadership For The 21st Century, is a professional speaker and leadership consultant who lives in La Jolla, California.
 Tied to his own 25 years of leadership experience, and supported by remarkable new research and scientific discoveries, Mr. Crowley has proved that leadership which acknowledges the humanity – the hearts – of workers is a truly transformational and abundant model.

-Do you need more leadership advice to help you stay on the right track while building your business?
+Do you need more leadership advice to help keep you ahead while building your home business?